raiyansayeed/shopify-intern-backend-challenge-2022/README.md

 The app includes

 * rate limiting via Rack::Attack middleware
-* healthcheck endpoint at TODO
+* healthcheck endpoint at /healthcheck
 * slugs for warehouses (though still easily viewable via model ID in the backend)
 * Custom logging with timestamps
 * DB Timeouts
-* Audited models (to aid in debugging client issues)

 All available URLS can be seen with
 ```bash